vmware/vic-product/docs/user_doc/vic_vsphere_admin/access_h5_ui.md

 3. Click **vSphere Integrated Containers** in the main panel and select the **Summary** tab.

+    The **Summary** tab shows the following information:

+    - The version of the vSphere Integrated Containers plug-in for the vSphere Client.
+    - The number of VCHs registered with this vCenter Server instance.
-    The **Summary** tab shows the version of vSphere Integrated Containers that you are running and the number of VCHs.
+    - The version of the vSphere Integrated Containers appliance to which the client plug-in is connected.
+    - The IP address of the vSphere Integrated Containers appliance.

+    The information about the appliance is available in vSphere Integrated Containers 1.4.3 and later.
+It allows you to know which appliance instance is providing the vSphere Integrated Containers API endpoint.
+This is useful in environments in which you have deployed multiple appliances.
+The appliance that the client connects to might not be the one that was most recently registered with vCenter Server.
+Consequently, if you have deployed different versions of the appliance to vCenter Server, it is useful to know which one the client is connecting to.

 4. Select the **Virtual Container Hosts** tab.

     The **Virtual Container Hosts** tab provides information about the VCHs that are registered with this vCenter Server instance:

     - Lists all VCHs by name.
-Click the VCH name to go to the Summary tab for the VCH endpoint VM.
+You can click the VCH name to go to the Summary tab for the VCH endpoint VM.
     - Indicates that the VCH is running correctly.
     - Displays the `DOCKER_HOST` environment variable that container developers use to connect to this VCH.
     - Provides the link to the VCH Admin Portal for this VCH.